ckan/ckan/doc/authorization.rst

 .. versionchanged:: 2.0
    Previous versions of CKAN used a different authorization system.

+CKAN's authorization system controls which users are allowed to carry out which actions on the site.
+All actions that users can carry out on a CKAN site are controlled by the authorization system.
+For example, who can register new user accounts, delete user accounts, or create, edit and delete datasets, groups and organizations.

 Authorization in CKAN can be controlled in three ways: